-Power PCB.
+Power PCB,

-Power is connected to MW5 at terminal J1, located on the lower PCB.
-Masterweigh 5 can be powered using 240 or 110V AC @ 50/60Hz.
+Power is connected to MW5 at terminal J1,

+can be powered using 240 or 110V AC @ 50/60Hz.
 The slide switch on the power pcb selects the voltage.
 Incorrect selection will blow the mains fuse or damage the PCB.
 Masterweigh 5 is protected against most industrial electrical noise, however excessive noise can in certain circumstances cause problems.
 If the mains supply is suspected as being noisy an external mains filter should be used.
 The relays on the power pcb are rated at 0.5A 240VAC and therefore should not be used to switch large loads or high voltages.